RandomInternetPreson/Lucid_Vision/README.md

 ## Features

-* Multi-Model Support: Interact with different vision models, including PhiVision, DeepSeek, MiniCPM-Llama3-V-2_5, and PaliGemma, with options for both GPU and CPU inference.
+* Multi-Model Support: Interact with different vision models, including PhiVision, DeepSeek, MiniCPM-Llama3-V-2_5 (4bit and normal precision), and PaliGemma, with options for both GPU and CPU inference.

 * On-Demand Loading: Vision models are loaded into memory only when needed to answer a question, optimizing resource usage.